hassanrbh/hassantarif1/README.md

 - 👋 Hi, I’m @hassantarif1
 - 👀 I’m interested in software enginnering and machine learning
-- 🌱 I’m currently learning entrepreneur
+- 🌱 I’m currently learning entrepreneurship
 - 💞️ I’m looking to collaborate on